 BBO—SIGN STEALING SOLUTIONS

 PHOENIX — If Major League Baseball really wants to stop its teams from electronically stealing signs, it might consider fighting technology with more technology.
 One model is the NCAA's Southeastern Conference, which uses an earpiece for coaches and catchers to communicate.
 By David Brandt.
-SENT: 900 words, photos.
+UPCOMING: 700 words, photos by 3 a.m.

 Wednesday Time Schedule (EST)